smidy/ChickenFight/Learning/CardBattleSystem.md

 Cards are visually represented using SVG data sent from the server:

 1. Server reads SVG templates from text files in the Assets directory
-2. SVG data is sent to clients via `OutCardImages` and `OutCardDrawn` messages
+2. SVG data is sent to clients via `CardImages` and `CardDrawn` messages
 3. Client caches SVG data for efficient rendering
 4. Cards are rendered in the UI with their name, description, and cost